 -Focus on your breathing.
 Those who can control their breath can control their minds and bodies.
 This will also help oxygenate your body, leading to better energy levels and positive emotions.

 -If possible, work on a hobby or goal.
-Bodybuilding, building a house, gardening, strongman competitions are all great examples of hard work towards some ideal.
+Bodybuilding, building a house, gardening, and strongman competitions are all great examples of hard work towards some ideal.
 The sense of accomplishment that can be gained from goal-driven activities can cause an increase in well-being.

 -You produce energy.
 Energy is not always something you have.
 So remember, you are capable of much more than you think you are.
 Remembering this is key to achieving any worthwhile goal.